italia/eudi-wallet-it-python/docs/TRUST.md

     The TrustHandler may not have any associated metadata endpoints, in which case an empty list is returned.

 - get_metadata:
-    This method is called internally from the DinamicTrustHandler to retrieve the metadata of the entity.
+    This method is called internally from the CombinedTrustEvaluator to retrieve the metadata of the entity.
 This method must:
     1. Retrieve the metadata of the entity following the protocol of trustability.
     2. Update the TrustSource object with the metadata information of the entity using the provided method `add_metadata` to store the metadata.
     3. Return the updated TrustSource object.